 Nine months after a resident's water well exploded in January 2009, the state Department of Environmental Protection referred Cabot for flawed good construction.
 DEP said Cabot's work contributed to methane migration into the aquifer.

-The DEP never said deep fracking contaminated the water, just that methane got away from certain gas wells and streamed into the spring.
-What followed were several consent orders.
+The DEP never said deep fracking contaminated the water; it just said methane escaped from certain gas wells and streamed into the spring.
+Several consent orders followed.

 Those suing Cabot, like Switzer, dismissed the arrangement as insufficient.
-Some residents accepted it, and this caused another rift.
+However, some residents accepted it, which caused another rift.

 What is next for Dimock?

 The residents believe that the issue is not media hype.
 It is what's doing right.
-Some stated that they would never trust the water that runs from their tap again.
+Some said they would never trust the water from their tap again.

 As far as it matters for Jim, Grimsley says he couldn't say whether some water wells are as yet polluted or not, and he couldn't say whether Cabot is mindful.
 However, he contends that, in any case, the damage to the local area is done.